 13. Retro Roller Skating Parties

 Ice rinks too cold for you?
 You might be surprised to know how many roller rinks there are around LA, playing tunes from our childhoods and offering a chance to strap on four wheels and take to the boards.
 This one is great for all ages and doesn't need to cost a lot.

 Don't forget to check local museums when looking for innovative party ideas; most of our local museums offer fun, educational options.
-Some of the best ones to check for kids parties are the California Science Center, Kidspace, the Discovery Cube, the Zimmer Children's Museum, and the Natural History Museum.
+Some of the best ones to check for kids parties are the California Science Center, Kidspace, the Discovery Cube, and the Natural History Museum.